Get E-Book

 else console.log(`${address.address}:${address.port}`);

-That branch matters in libraries that support both TCP and local IPC.
-Treating server.address() as always having .port works in tests that use TCP, then breaks when a deployment uses a UNIX domain socket.
+That branch shows up in libraries that support both TCP and local IPC.
+Treating server.address() as if it always has .port works in TCP tests, then breaks when deployment uses a UNIX domain socket.

-The listen callback is tied to successful listen setup rather than future connection health.
-A server can emit listening, run for an hour, then accept sockets that immediately reset because clients disconnect.
-The callback only means the listening endpoint was created.
+The listen callback only tells you that the listening endpoint was created.
+It says nothing about future connection health.
+A server can emit listening, run for an hour, then accept clients that immediately reset.

-The error event before listening often means startup failed.
-The process should usually fail fast or report a clear startup error.
+An error event before listening usually means startup failed.
+Most servers should fail fast or report a clear startup error.

 server.once('error', err => {